Energy efficiency tips

 Oven

 When it comes to the amount of energy used in homes, the kitchen frequently takes centre stage.
 Ovens use a lot of energy when compared to other appliances.
-Whether you're a baker on the side or a passionate cook, increasing oven efficiency may result in significant energy savings and positive environmental effects
+Whether your a baker on the side or a passionate cook, increasing oven efficiency may result in significant energy savings and positive environmental effects

 • Avoid opening the door while cooking to reduce the heat from escaping